Skip to content Skip to footer navigation

 On top of recent additions to the established sales calendar such as Amazon Prime Day and Black Friday, individual retailers are also having their own sales on an increasingly regular basis.

-The Australian Bureau Statistics has also picked up on this trend, observing "weaker than usual" spending in last year's EOFY season, partially due to there being more sales in the lead up to the traditional EOFY block.
+The Australian Bureau Statistics has picked up on this trend, observing "weaker than usual" spending during previous EOFY seasons due to there being more sales in the lead up to this traditional sales block.

 In other words, a lot of people aren't having to wait until June to get a good deal and neither may you.

-Follow your favourite retailers on social media and subscribe to their email newsletters to catch any offers as they come up.
+Follow your favourite brands on social media to catch any offers as they come up.

 With more sales throughout the year, you may not have to wait until EOFY to get a good deal.